Here are some links to interesting videos covering a variety of Japanese culture

 - This 10 minute video shows the many processes in making a kimono.
 Very informative.

-- The Victoria and Albert Museum had to close just when this exhibit was to open.
+- The Victoria and Albert Museum had to close just when their exhibit “Kimono to Catwalk” was to open.
 However, they made a series of 5 videos each being from 5-8 minutes in length for all of us to enjoy.

 - Kintsugi is a Japanese art form in which breaks and repairs are treated as part of the object’s history.
 Broken ceramics are carefully mended by artisans with a lacquer resin mixed with powdered gold, silver, or platinum.
 The repairs are visible, beautiful, and an antidote to the culture of disposability.